thosgood/this-weeks-finds/markdown/101-151/week146.md

-Reisenberger and Rovelli came out with a couple of papers that push forward the general picture of spin foams as Feynman diagrams, generalizing the old work of Boulatov and Ooguri, and the newer work of De Pietri et al. Again, I'll just quote the abstracts\....
+Reisenberger and Rovelli came out with a couple of papers that push forward the general picture of spin foams as Feynman diagrams, generalizing the old work of Boulatov and Ooguri, and the newer work of De Pietri et al. Again, I'll just quote the abstracts....

 8) Michael Reisenberger and Carlo Rovelli, Spin foams as Feynman diagrams, preprint available as